Best Crypto Exchanges in November 2025

 Pros

-• +Competitive fees
+• +Competitive futures fees

 Cons